cycle/docs/relation/many-to-many.md

 }
 ```

-Now we can assign this entity to newly created connection:
+Now we can assign this entity to the newly created connection:

 ```php
 $u = new User();